AbdelrhmanNile/EScript/README.md

 each block will be evaluated sperately, and any concept that is yielded by any rule inside a block will be local to this block, and can't be used in other blocks.

-after all the blocks are evaluated, they will be ranked based on the number of rules that were evaluated to true.
+after all the blocks are evaluated, if a block satsfies all its rules, then it will be selected as the result and its reasoning will be explained by the block's explaining facility.

+if none of the blocks satsfies all its rules, then the block that satsfies the most rules will be selected as the result but its reasoning will not be explained.

 Example:
 ```